Open Now

 What is a sink p-trap?

-A p-trap, also known as a sink drain trap, is under the sink.
-It is the section of the drainpipe that bends and is curved.
-It gets its name from the bend, which resembles the letter P.
+A p-trap, often called a sink drain trap, is situated beneath the sink.
+This is the part of the plumbing that curves, forming a shape similar to the letter P.

 The components of a p-trap are connected with slip fittings that are easy to assemble and take apart.